Anteproperispomenon/metamorTHysis/docs/parsing.md

 that a certain phoneme **can't** occur at the beginning of a word.

 `$` and `&` work similarly, except they match the *end* of a word instead of the beginning.
-They must be the final value in an input sequence if present.
+They must be the final symbol in an input sequence if present.
 Like `^`/`%`, they can be useful if the final grapheme of a word is interpreted differently from how it would be interpreted in the middle of a word.
-Again, it's only necessary to use `%` if a certain sequence of characters can **only** occur in the middle of a word.
+Again, it's only necessary to use `&` if a certain sequence of characters can **only** occur in the middle of a word.

 Another use of `^` and `$` is for matching specific words that don't